A modular approach to the generalized Ramanujan-Nagell equation: Introduction

 is usually called the generalized Ramanujan-Nagell equation.
 It has a long history and rich content (see \cite{LS}).
 In 2014, N. Terai \cite{T1} discussed the solution of \eqref{eq.1.1} in the case $d=2k-1$.
 He proposed the following conjecture: \begin{conj} For any $k$ with $k>1$, the equation

 has only one solution $(x,y,z)=(k-1,1,2)$. \end{conj}

-The above conjecture has been verified in some special cases (see \cite{BB,Deng,DGX,FuYa,FT,HuLi}, \cite{T1} and \cite{Zh}).
-But, in general, it is far from solved problem.
-Most of solved cases of Conjecture \ref{con} focus on the case $4\nmid k$, and a very little known on the case $4\mid k$.
-For instance, N. Terai \cite{T1} used some classical methods to discuss \eqref{eq.1.2} for $k\le 30$.
-However, these results are not available for $k\in\{12,24\}$.
-Afterwards, M.-J. Deng \cite{Deng} showed that if $k\in\{12,24\}$, then Conjecture \ref{con} is true.
-But, his proof is incorrect.
-Until 2017, M. A. Bennett and N. Billery \cite{BB} used the modular approach to solve the case $k\in\{12,24\}$.
+The above conjecture has been verified in some special cases (see \cite[Theorem 3.1]{BB}, \cite[Corollary 1.4]{DGX}, \cite[Theorem 1.2]{FT} and \cite[Proposition 3.3]{T1}).
+Most of solved cases of Conjecture \ref{con} focus on the case $4\nmid k$, and very little is known in the case $4\mid k$.
+In \cite{DGX}, M.-J. Deng, J. Guo and A.-J. Xu verified Conjecture \ref{con} when the case $k\equiv 3 \pmod{4}$ with $3\le k\le 499$.
+For the case $4\mid k$, N. Terai \cite{T1} used some classical methods to discuss \eqref{eq.1.2} for $k\le 30$.
+However, his method does not apply for $k\in\{12,24\}$.
+Until 2017, M. A. Bennett and N. Billerey \cite{BB} used the modular approach to solve the case $k\in\{12,24\}$.
 It follows that the case $4\mid k$ and $2k-1$ is an odd prime power is a very difficult case to Conjecture \ref{con}.
-In this paper, using the modular approach, we prove the following result: \begin{theorem} If $4\mid k$, $30<k<724$ and $2k-1$ is an odd prime power, then Conjecture \ref{con} is true. \end{theorem}
+In this paper, using the modular approach we prove the following result: \begin{theorem} If $4\mid k$, $30<k<724$ and $2k-1$ is an odd prime power, then under the GRH, Conjecture \ref{con} is true. \end{theorem}